Apilonius64/makehuman-dark/INSTALL.md

 2. Replace `makehuman.mht` and `makehuman.qss` with the files in the `themes/` folder of the repository.
 Note: There may be a warning.

-3. Select the makehuman theme in the settings<br>
+3. Restart makehuman and select the makehuman theme in the settings<br>
 ![#screenshot1.png](https://github.com/Apilonius64/makehuman-dark/blob/main/screenshots/screenshot1.png?raw=true)